 Freeville is a tiny village located in the state of New York.
 With a population of 449 people and just one neighborhood, Freeville is the 881st largest community in New York.
 Freeville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Freeville is a decidedly white-collar village, with fully 95.09% of the workforce employed in white-collar jobs, well above the national average.
+Freeville is a decidedly white-collar village, with fully 93.14% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Freeville is a village of professionals, managers, and service providers.
-There are especially a lot of people living in Freeville who work in management occupations (20.54%), teaching (16.96%), and office and administrative support (8.48%).
+There are especially a lot of people living in Freeville who work in teaching (14.71%), office and administrative support (11.76%), and management occupations (9.31%).

 Also of interest is that Freeville has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Freeville telecommute to their jobs.
-Overall, about 10.71% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 14.22% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-The per capita income in Freeville in 2022 was $50,577, which is upper middle income relative to New York, and wealthy relative to the rest of the US.
-This equates to an annual income of $202,308 for a family of four.
+The per capita income in Freeville in 2022 was $43,154, which is middle income relative to New York, and upper middle income relative to the rest of the US.
+This equates to an annual income of $172,616 for a family of four.
+However, Freeville contains both very wealthy and poor people as well.

 Freeville is a somewhat ethnically-diverse village.
 The people who call Freeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Freeville residents report their race to be White, followed by Native American.
 Important ancestries of people in Freeville include English, German, Irish, Italian, and Welsh.